alf-p-steinbach/Wrapped-stdlib/README.md

    Wow!
    *Yesss*!

-How to use *stdlib* fixes with existing code.
+How to use Wrapped stdlib fixes with existing code.
 ---------------------------------------------

 Say you have some existing code using the C++ standard library, like this (hypothetical) textbook example program: